davidz299/cf_ai_squirrito/README.md

 # cf_ai_squirrito

+Capture the Moment, but with humour!

+Meet Squirrito 🐿️, the squirrel that hoards your memories, instead of nuts.

-GeoComedian is a tiny AI-powered app on Cloudflare that turns *where you are* into a joke.
-It also remembers jokes by location and plots them on a map you can share.
+Squirrito is an AI-powered app on Cloudflare that brings humor into your life.
+It remembers the location of where jokes were generated and plots them on a map you can share.

 This repo satisfies the assignment requirements: